chrismochinski/material-ui-crash-course/README.md

 ...you'll end up putting lots more fun stuff between those.

 ---
-6. ## Now that that is there, put the following together and check out the BEFORE and AFTER:...
+6. ## Now that that is there, notice the blocks of text...one is native and one has a capitalized/teal MUI import...

 <img src="./mui-images/hellow.png" width="400"/><br />

-...these will producer similar things, but:
+...these will produce similar things, but:

 <img src="./mui-images/hwrender.png" width="400"/><br />